The Green Tomato

 ANNISTON — The Anniston Museum of Natural History has completed its annual wellness assessment of the museum's Egyptian mummy, declaring the approximately 3,000-year-old exhibit "stable" and "unchanged," according to a statement released Tuesday.

 The assessment, conducted by museum staff over a period described only as "sufficient," found no significant developments.
+The assessment was conducted by a medical professional, whose name and credentials the museum declined to provide.
 The mummy, which has been on display at the museum since 1978, did not respond to requests for comment by press time.

 "We're pleased to report that the mummy remains in excellent condition," said museum communications director Karen Whitfield in a prepared statement.
 "Visitors can continue to enjoy this remarkable piece of history with full confidence."